You can have the PERFECT Air Fried Cauliflower right at home! I tossed the cauliflower in a General Tso's Sauce, but you can use any sauce you like!

 Making the Air Fried Cauliflower

-In a shallow container, mix the panko and the flour.
+In a shallow container, mix the panko and ½ cup of flour.

 In a bowl, lightly beat the egg and the chili garlic sauce.
 Pour into a second shallow container and add the water.
-Sift in the flour and swirl it into the egg/water mixture.
+Sift in remaining ¾ cup of flour and swirl it into the egg/water mixture.
 You DO NOT want to whisk it in or even stir, swirl it in gently so you don't develop the gluten.

 If you whisk or stir and develop gluten, the outer crust can become tough and it just isn't as crunchy or delicious.